sunny0826/kubecm/docs/en-us/cli/kubecm_add.md

 kubecm add -f test.yaml --context-template user,cluster
 # Merge test.yaml with $HOME/.kube/config, define the attributes used for composing the context name and add a prefix before context name
 kubecm add -f test.yaml --context-template user,cluster --context-prefix demo
+# Merge test.yaml with $HOME/.kube/config and override context name, it's useful if there is only one context in the kubeconfig file
+kubecm add -f test.yaml --context-name test
 # Merge test.yaml with $HOME/.kube/config and select the context to be added in interactive mode
 kubecm add -f test.yaml --select-context
 # Add kubeconfig from stdin